isabella232/techlunch/README.md

 This repo holds the slides (Brunch + Reveal) that we use to present the meetup every month.

+## Ideas

+Ideas for future events:

+### Data Visualization

+See with d3js meetup organisers.

+### Support

+How do you do support?
+Dedicated team, team effort, automated, manual?
+Do you have a Q&A team, etc. Captain Train did a great talk about it.

+### CI

+How to do your CI.
+Travis is nice for open-source but the 5 concurrent jobs slow us down.
+Pro version is expensive for only 10 jobs.
+Gitlab CI seems nice, but too coupled with Gitlab.
+CircleCI?
+I was not hearing good feedbacks from it.
+Manual Jenkins?

+Would be nice to have talks from people each using a different solution.

 ## Local testing

 ```